 Our talking led to hanging out which eventually lead to me officially asking her out on March 16th, 2014.

 As mentioned, my lifestyle was not typical of others my age.
 I spent a lot of time in Manhattan for work and school and when I was home, it was mainly occupied by school assignments.
 I tried to balance a social life into the mix, especially when Joe would ask if we can hang out.

 Being that my school ran year-round, my schedule did not reflect normal college schedules.
 What would be a normal week for most college students was a big finals week for me, and that was the week Joe wanted to hang out.
 I let him know I was busy with school and would have to talk later.
 Sadly, when later came, Joe and I were no longer connecting like before and I took my loss.

-It was about 2 years later until I saw Joe again.
+It was about 2 years later when I saw Joe again.
 And this time, I wasn’t going to let go so easily.
 By this point in my life, I had graduated from film school and was freelancing.
 I was just about to start up schooling for my second degree, ironically the same school Joe was also attending.
 This made our schedules more in sync.
 We started talking more and more, meeting up before our classes, and I even started watching Breaking Bad because I knew Joe was a fan; (plus side was it turned out to be a show I ended up liking myself...great job, Vince Gilligan).